 - AMD Athlon 64, revision D or later

 - AMD Turion 64, revision E or later

 - AMD Sempron, 64-bit-capable, revision D or later (experimental support)

-Segmentation support is missing from the initial AMD64 processors (that is, revision C and earlier) while running in long mode.
-As a result, AMD64 processors prior to revision D do not have an efficient mechanism for isolating the virtual machine monitor from 64-bit guest operating systems.
-A limited form of segmentation was reintroduced in long mode, in revision D AMD64 processors.
-As a result, AMD64 processors must be revision D or later to run 64-bit guest operating systems.
+Note: Initial AMD64 processors (revision C and earlier) do not support segmentation while running in long mode.
+Therefore, AMD64 processors prior to revision D, do not have an efficient mechanism for isolating the virtual machine monitor from 64-bit guest operating systems.

 - Determining if Intel Virtualization Technology or AMD Virtualization is enabled in the BIOS without rebooting (1011712)

 - Windows 8, Windows 2012 and Mac OS X systems running on SMEP-capable Intel Ivy bridge CPUs freeze when running Windows XP and earlier Windows guests (2035575)

 - Virtual machine fails to power on with error: Longmode is unsupported.
 It is required for 64-bit guest OS support.
 On Intel systems, longmode requires VT-x to be enabled in the BIOS (2073384)